seed-labs/seed-emulator/docs/thoughts/simulator_merging.md

 ### Merging `RoutingLayer`

-What needs to be merged:
+What needs to be merged (all four cases):

 1. List of networks marked as 'direct'

-How to merge:
+How to merge (all four cases):

 1. It is just a set of networks; simply join the sets.

 ### Merging `EbgpLayer`

-What needs to be merged:
+What needs to be merged (all four cases):

 1. RS peering list
 2. Private peering list

-How to merge:
+How to merge (all four cases):

 1. It's a list; just join them and remove duplicates.
 2. It's a dictionary.
 Join them, and check for duplicates.

 ### Merging `IbgpLayer`

-What needs to be merged:
+What needs to be merged (all four cases):

 1. Masked ASN list

-How to merge:
+How to merge (all four cases):

 1. It's a list; just join them and remove duplicates.

 ### Merging `OspfLayer`

-What needs to be merged:
+What needs to be merged (all four cases):

 1. List of marked stub networks
 2. List of masked networks
 3. List of masked ASNs

-How to merge:
+How to merge (all four cases):

 1. Just join the lists.
 2. Just join the lists.